jbaker12/hft_simulation/presentation.md

 # Executive Summary

 - Simplification of the stock market involving Market Makers, Institutional Investors, and Retail Traders
 - The stock market is an incredibly complex system influenced by countless factors, from global economics to individual investor sentiment.
-This simulation aims to isolate and examine key interactions, focusing on quantity and spread
+This simulation aims to isolate and examine key interactions, focusing on order quantities and spread
 - It employs an agent-based approach, where the agents represent the three aforementioned trader groups
 - The goal of this simulation is to analyze potential advantages for each trader category and to investigate the impact of Market Orders versus Limit Orders on profitability